SyndicateProtocol/syndicate-appchains/reth-and-exexs/README.md

 This ExEx checks for blocks that has at least a transaction targeting a specific address.
 The address is hardcoded in the ExEx and is set to BASED_SEQUENCER_CHAIN address on OP-Sepolia chain.

-This ExEx is for Op-Sepolia.
+This ExEx is for OP-Sepolia.
 Run the RETH node with the op-reth command.